 The Company has established a remuneration policy in line with the Corporate Governance related regulations issued by the Capital Markets Authority and other related regulatory requirements.
 The remuneration is determined based on the achievement of Key Performance Indicators (KPI's) toward the Company's overall strategy.
-This includes financial indicators (of the Company and various departments) and non-financial indicators (specific to the Company's activities and operations) at Company level.
+Key performance indicators include both qualitative and quantitative indicators of the Company's activities, business results and financial performance.

-In compliance with the highest standards of transparency and in line with the best practices adopted under the Corporate Governance Framework and its subsequent amendments, the Company's Nominations and Remunerations Committee has prepared the annual Remunerations Report, including the total remuneration packages granted to members of the Board of Directors, Executive Management, and acting managers to be presented to the general assembly of the Company.
-Such remuneration of 2023 is outlined as follows:
+In compliance with the highest standards of transparency and in line with the best practices adopted under the Corporate Governance Framework, the Company's Nominations and Remunerations Committee has prepared the annual Remunerations Report, including the total remuneration packages granted to members of the Board of Directors, Executive Management, and acting managers to be presented to the general assembly of the Company.
+Such remuneration for 2024 is outlined as follows: